 Here's where this relates to the COVID vaccines: they discovered that there were some vaccine recipients who had never had COVID, who were also experiencing long-haul like symptoms that were persisting for months after vaccination.
 They found that these patients also had bits of spike in their non-classical monocytes.

-The results in the COVID long hauler patients are in a preprint here.
-The results from the post-vax patients will be published soon, and I will link to it as soon as a preprint is out.
 In the meantime, you can hear Dr. Yogendra go over the results in an interview he gave on the Dr Been show:

 This is a long video, but the relevant discussion about the monocytes (in both long haulers and post-vax long haulers) occurs within the first 20 minutes.